MH-BY/digital-garden/src/site/notes/Notes/What is wealth_The three Fs.md

 ### 1. Family (relationship)
 Wealth is having a strong-spirited familial relationship with people.
 Not just family, but can be community, God, and friends.
-A 2003 World Value Survey (worldvaluessurvey.com) found that the happiest people in the world have a tight senses of community and strong family.
+A 2003 World Value Survey (worldvaluessurvey.com) found that the happiest people in the world have a tight sense of community and strong family.

 ### 2. Fitness (health)
 Wealth is healthy, vibrancy, passion, and boundless energy.

 ### 3. Freedom (choice)
 Wealth is having freedom of choice: Freedom to live how you want to live, what kind, when, and where.
-Freedom from bosses, alarm clocks, and the pressure of money it self.
-Freedom to pursue dreams, rise our children.
+Freedom from bosses, alarm clocks, and the pressure of money itself.
+Freedom to pursue dreams, and rise our children.
 Freedom from the drudgery of doing something you hate.